iotaledger/gas-station/docs/access-controller.md

 As this might look a bit confusing, let's break this one down:

 - we have a privileged address `0x0101010101010101010101010101010101010101010101010101010101010101`, that can send transaction below a certain threshold
-- other addresses or larger transaction by the privileged address have to go trough a hook check
+- other addresses or larger transactions by the privileged address have to go through a hook check
 - the hook can then react with:
   - allowing the transaction
   - denying the transaction